pocketgems/schema/docs/schema.md

 ```

 ## Explicit Keys
 By default object schemas will have `additionalProperties` set to false to disallow any undefined keys slipping through validation.
+There are two exceptions:

-The only exception is when `S.obj()` is transformed into JSON schema without any property defined.
-In such case, `additionalProperties` is set to true to allow random keys, since an empty object as parameter does not make sense.
+  1. When `S.obj()` is transformed into a JSON schema without any property
+     defined.
+In this case, `additionalProperties` is set to true to allow all
+     keys, since an empty object as parameter does not make sense.
+  1. When `S.obj().additionalProperties` is explicitly set to `true`.
+This
+     should be used very sparingly - only when the API is being called by an
+     external source that we cannot control, and whose parameters list may grow
+     without warning (this is not typical, even for external sources).

 # Efficient
 ## In-Place Mutation